-Our next theorem concerns the overlap between a sample $\sigma$ drawn from the Gibbs measure and the external field $v$.
-We obtain the following result for the Laplace transform of $\sigma \cdot v$. \bet Assume that \eqref{eqn:mr-gauss-1} and \eqref{eqn:mr-gauss-2} hold for a $\tau >0$ and $c>0$.
+\paragraph{Overlap with external field.} Our next theorem concerns the overlap between a sample $\sigma$ drawn from the Gibbs measure and the external field $v$.
+We obtain the following result for the Laplace transform of $\sigma \cdot v$, exhibiting quenched Gaussian fluctuations wrt the fixed Gibbs measure. \bet[Quenched external field overlap fluctuations] Assume that \eqref{eqn:gaussianassumption} hold for a $\tau >0$ and $c>0$.
 The following holds for some $c_1 >0$.
-For any $D>0$ and $C>0$ there is an event with probability at least $1-N^{-D}$, for $N$ large enough, on which the following estimates hold uniformly for $|\lambda| \leq C$,
+For any $C>0$ we have with overwhelming probability that uniformly for $|\lambda| \leq C$,